MaastrichtU-CDS/BodyCompL3_DLNN_Open_Code/README.md

 Once you have the DICOM and TAG files converted to NumPy arrays, you can start building the HDF5 file as follows:

+# License
+This project is licensed under Creative Commons by 4.0 Public International (see LICENSE)

+# Final notes
+This repo does not contain the *trained* model, only the untrained network architecture.
+You need to train the network yourself using your own data.
+If you want to use the trained network to segment muscle and fat in new images, you can contact Ralph Brecheisen (r.brecheisen@maastrichtuniversity.nl) or submit a processing request by filling in the form [here](https://mosamatic.rbeesoft.nl).